 How the study was done

-All participants were wearing an EEG brain monitoring headset, and independent video recording was used both to ensure synchronization of recordings and to monitor people's behavior.
+We tested 90 people from ages 18-51 who had little to no prior experience in VR.
+Each participant was randomly assigned to a group as to whether they would be talking to another person in a VR environment or in-person.
+Conversation pairs were also randomized.
+All participants were wearing an EEG brain monitoring headset, and independent video recording was used to ensure synchronization of recordings and monitor people's behavior.
 The conversations were asked to be either small-talk or on a deeper and more personal level.
 After their conversations, each participant underwent an interview.
-These steps are shown below (click on the image to get a larger version).
+These steps are shown below.

 One of the main questions of this study was whether social interaction in VR would feel strange and unnatural, or whether novice users enjoyed it.
 Here, we found that VR conversations produced almost the same level of emotional engagement as in-person talks.
 This suggests that VR, while still being a new technology, is an improvement for social interaction compared to existing forms of tech-mediated social interactions.

 This is both a surprising and reassuring finding.
 Further support for VR as a positive platform comes from an association with the highest level of desire to meet the person again, and qualitative data suggesting VR is perceived as interesting, engaging yet also "safe" as an interaction forum.